 The growth of IoT, coordinates with the direct growth in potential efficiency and growth for almost any business, covering everything from enhanced customer engagement and product/service improvements to a range of environmental/office developments.
+This is the reason why businesses are now getting help from IoT companies such as TDengine because they find it helpful to the growth of their business.

 But it also creates a heightened requirement to track your infrastructure.